nymacro/tentcl/README.md

 ## LIMITATIONS
 * No non-numerical comparisons for conditionals (`expr` uses `mathexpr`, which does not support non-`int` types)
-* Inefficient (representation of program is stringly-typed like the original Tcl, and everything is always re-processed)
+* Inefficient.
-* No proper testing
+* Not thoroughly tested.
-* Everything
+* Other things.